XOOMAR

 XOOMAR analysis: Microsoft is giving Azure Edition users continuity, not equality.
 On-premises Windows Server 2022 customers remain outside the extension.
 That makes the feature part of the cloud value proposition, whether Microsoft frames it that way or not.

-For readers following Microsoft’s broader enterprise push, this sits beside a familiar pattern in our coverage: Microsoft keeps trying to pull enterprise operations closer to its managed platforms, as seen in Microsoft Bets $2.5B to Drag Enterprise AI Into Work and Microsoft Frontier Wages $2.5B Fight on AI Rollout Pain.
+For readers following Microsoft’s broader enterprise push, this sits beside a familiar pattern in our coverage: Microsoft keeps trying to pull enterprise operations closer to its managed platforms, as seen in Microsoft Bets $2.5B to Drag Enterprise AI Into Work, Microsoft Frontier Wages $2.5B Fight on AI Rollout Pain, Microsoft Copilot app merger, and Bill Gates' AI jobs warning.

 The 2027 extension buys fewer reboots, not freedom from patch planning